simulateBundle

 - What does simulateBundle do?

-- Dry-runs an MEV bundle — an ordered list of Solana transactions — against the current chain state without broadcasting any of them.
+- Dry-runs an MEV bundle — an ordered list of Solana transactions — against the

 - How many credits does simulateBundle cost?